vinceskahan/v5wiki/Minimize-writes-on-SD-cards.md

 sudo /etc/init.d/apache2 restart
 ```

-Make it an executable file
+Make it an executable file:

 `sudo chmod +x initalize-apache-logs`

-Then ensure that this run whenever the system is rebooted:
+Finally, ensure that this run whenever the system is rebooted:

 `sudo crontab -e`